webdevpathiraja/Hand-Gesture-Sign-Detection-Project/README.md

-# 🫲🏼👌🏼✌🏼Real-Time Hand Tracking with MediaPipe 🤚🏼🖐🏼👋🏼
+# 🫲🏼👌🏼Real-Time Hand Tracking with MediaPipe 🤚🏼👋🏼

 This project uses **MediaPipe** and **OpenCV** to track hands in real-time using a webcam.
 It detects hand landmarks and draws them on the frame, displaying the tracking in a live video window.
 The hand landmarks are displayed as red dots, and the connections between the landmarks are drawn with green lines.